RinatTr/BetterChat/README.md

 # BetterChat
-Simple Chat Implementation.
-Built using React, Websockets, NodeJS, express, PostgreSQL
+Welcome to BetterChar, a chat, but a better one.
+Built using React, Websockets, NodeJS, express, PostgreSQL.

 ![](./docs/screenshot_better.png)